Minuscule 179: Description

-The last five leaves (214-218) and two others (23, 30) are paper, and were added later in the 15th or 16th century.
+The last five leaves (214–218) and two others (23, 30) are replacement ones made of paper, and were added sometime during the 15th or 16th century.

-The text is divided according to the κεφαλαια (chapters), whose numbers are given at the margin, and their τιτλοι (titles of chapters) at the top of the pages.
-There is also a division according to the Ammonian Sections, with references to the Eusebian Canons (written below Ammonian Section numbers).
+The text is divided according to the chapters (known as κεφαλαια / kephalaia), whose numbers are given in the margin, and their titles (τιτλοι titloi) written at the top of the pages.
+There is also a division according to the Ammonian Sections, with references to the Eusebian Canons written below the Ammonian Section numbers.

-It contains the Eusebian Canon tables at the beginning, lists of the κεφαλαια (lists of contents) before each Gospel, and lectionary markings at the margin for liturgical use.
-Synaxarion and Menologion were added in the 15th or 16th century on paper.
+It contains the Eusebian Canon tables at the beginning, tables of contents (also known as κεφαλαια) before each Gospel, and lectionary markings in the margin for liturgical use.
+A Synaxarion (list of weekly readings) and Menologion (list of Saint's days) were added in the 15th or 16th century on paper.

 Text

-The Greek text of the manuscript is mostly the Byzantine, but it is not pure Byzantine.
-Kurt Aland did not place it in any Category.
+The Greek text of the manuscript is considered to be a representative of the Byzantine text-type, but with some non-majority readings.
+Biblical scholar Kurt Aland did not place it in any Category of his New Testament manuscript classification system.

 It is classified to the textual Family 1424.

-According to the Claremont Profile Method it represents textual family K^{x} in Luke 10 and Luke 20.
-In Luke 1 it has mixed text.
+According to the Claremont Profile Method (a specific analysis of textual data), it represents textual family K^{x} in Luke 10 and Luke 20.
+In Luke 1 it has a mixed text.

 History

-It was examined by Bianchini, Birch (about 1782), and Scholz.
-C. R. Gregory saw it in 1886.
+It was examined by biblical scholars Giuseppe Bianchini, Andreas Birch (about 1782), and Johann M. A. Scholz.
+Biblical scholar Caspar René Gregory saw it in 1886.

-It is currently housed at the Biblioteca Angelica (11), at Rome.
+It is currently dated by the INTF to the 12th century.
+It is presently housed at the Angelica Library (shelf number Gr.
+11), in Rome.